Country unites in grief during funeral of 'wonderful' Ashling Murphy

 Country united in grief during funeral of 'wonderful' Ashling Murphy

 The country united in grief for Ashling Murphy during her funeral mass on Tuesday morning.
 The 23-year-old Offaly woman was murdered last Wednesday, January 12.
-Her funeral took place on Tuesday morning at 11am at St Brigid's Church in Mountbolus, Co Offaly.
+Her funeral took place on Tuesday morning at 11am at St Brigid's Church in Mountbolus.

 Crowds gathered outside the church to pay their respects and Ashling's students from Durrow National School each held a photograph of her as they formed a guard of honour for her funeral cortege.